Deepan-Karmakar/p5.js-tutorial/Getting-started-with-WebGL-in-p5.md

 }
 ```

 # Text
+To work with text in webgl mode, you have two options: use the 2d p5.js API to render to an offscreen image, or use the native webgl `text()` method.
+There are advantages & disadvantages to both which are discussed below:

+## Offscreen Renderer
-To work with text in webgl mode, you'll need to render your text to an offscreen renderer first, and then use it as a texture like this:
+You can draw your text to an offscreen renderer first, and then use it as a texture.

+Advantages:
+- You can use the same fonts available to the 2d p5.js API, including the browser's built-in fonts (eg, 'mono', 'sans', etc...).
+- You can use `stroke()` to draw an outline around the glyphs.
+- The performance may be better, especially if you are able to render your text only once in `setup()` and reuse that texture in your `draw()` function.

+Disadvantages:
+- The fidelity of the text may not be as high as with the `text()` method due to pixellation when zooming or inaccuracies in anti-aliasing when tilting the text image.

+Here is an example of using an offscreen renderer to draw text:
 ```javascript
   var pg;
   function setup(){